 Higher Education in California: Improving College Completion

-Bachelor’s degree holders are much less likely to be unemployed and more likely to have higher incomes than those who do not obtain a four-year degree.
-Many career technical education (CTE) certificates and two-year degrees offered by community colleges also offer good employment prospects.
-But California can benefit from more students transferring to and graduating from four-year schools.
+Bachelor’s degree holders are much less likely to be unemployed than those who do not obtain a four-year degree; they also tend to have higher incomes.
+While California’s community colleges play a key role in preparing students for well-paying jobs, California also needs to increase the number of community college students transferring to and gradu¬ating from four-year schools.
 Policies that focus on preparing students for college-level courses are key to increasing transfer and completion rates—and shortening the amount of time needed to graduate.

 This publication is part of a briefing kit that highlights our state’s most pressing higher education challenges in eight key areas: